SilkRose/Pony/stories/afterlife-affection/afterlife-affection.md

 Sunset stands in front of the portal to Equestria.
 She knows that what she wanted was wrong, but she has to see Pinkie one last time.
 She closes her eyes and walks into the portal.

+*I love you so much, Pinkie Pie.*

 She lands on the other side as her unicorn self.
 She's drenched in a black cape with a hood.
 Looking around she finds the room empty except for shelves lining the walls.

+*Good thing Twilight doesn't keep this mirror in her bedroom.*

 As she makes her way out of the room she bumps into a shelf and a flower pot almost lands on her head.
 Luckily she catches it in her magic before it can cause any pain.